• Art magazine

 Red Bull's merchandise focuses on high-quality clothing, hats, and gear.
 These are distributed to sponsored athletes and event participants and are often sold at extreme sports events, with the Red Bull logo prominently displayed.

-Red Bull is no longer just an energy drink; it's synonymous with pushing boundaries, extreme sports, and high-performance.
-Their merchandise elevates them to a symbol of the wearer's ambition.
-When people wear Red Bull clothing, they identify with courage, adventure, and living life to the limit.
-The quality and authenticity of the merchandise mirrors the brand's commitment to high performance.
+Red Bull is no longer just an energy drink; it's synonymous with pushing boundaries, extreme sports, and high performance.
+Its merchandise becomes a symbol of the wearer's own ambition.
+When people wear Red Bull clothing, they identify with courage, adventure, and living life on the edge.
+The quality and authenticity of the merchandise reflect the brand's commitment to high performance.

 The creativity lay in Red Bull's groundbreaking approach to event marketing and content creation (e.g. the stratospheric jump of the now deceased Felix Baumgartner, the sponsorship of extreme sports athletes).